 Continuing Legal Education

-Accredited in-person CLE events across six Montana cities, built around the AI competence, ethics, and governance issues your firm is facing right now.
-Taught by Jake Rebo - an attorney who has actually done this work at the enterprise level.
+Accredited in-person CLE programs delivered across Montana, built around the AI competence, ethics, and governance issues your firm is facing right now.
+Taught by Jake Rebo, an attorney who has actually done this work at the enterprise level.

 What two days looks like